umwelt-software/tinyproto/README.md

 With this library you can easy communicate your Arduino with applications on PC and other boards.
 You don't need to think about data synchronization between points.
+No dynamic allocation of memory, so, it can be used on the systems with limited resources

 ## Key Features